-For the purposes of the management requirements required to be employed under this specification, the project is deemed to have the Erosion Risk identified in Table 1 unless otherwise nominated in Clause 2 of Annexure MRTS52.
+For the purposes of the management requirements required to be employed under this Technical Specification, the project is deemed to have the Erosion Risk identified in Table 1.3 unless otherwise nominated in Clause 2 of Annexure MRTS52.

-Table 1 - Erosion Risk Level
+Table 1.3 - Erosion risk level

-Erosion Risk Characteristics of risk level Low &lt; 2500 m2 disturbed surface area open at any one time OR &lt; 10 t/ha/year soil loss predicted (using RUSLE), and LOW controls installed and maintained in accordance with prescriptive standard (e.g. standard drawings).
-General all projects not meeting the characteristics above or below.
-Projects with two or more of the following characteristics: project duration &gt; 6 months project working within or discharging to sensitive environment such as marine parks, wetlands or waterway High soils with high to very high erodibility rating (i.e. dispersive soils) projects which have &gt; 1 hectare of land exposed during months with monthly rainfall erosivity (R factor) is greater than 285 topography factor (LS) is greater than 2 or modal slopes on project are steeper than 15% (6.6 degrees).
+Erosion Risk Characteristics of risk level Low < 2500m2 disturbed surface area open at any one time OR < 10t/ha/year soil loss predicted (using RUSLE), and Controls installed and maintained in accordance with prescriptive standard (eg Standard Drawings).
+Medium All projects not meeting the characteristics above or below High Projects with two or more of the following characteristics: Project duration > 6 months Project working within or discharging to sensitive environment such as marine parks, wetlands or waterway Soils with high to very high erodibility rating (ie dispersive soils) Projects which have > 1 hectare of land exposed during months with monthly rainfall erosivity (R factor) is greater than 285 Topography factor (LS) is greater than 2 or modal slopes on project are steeper than 15% (6.6 degrees).

-While Table 1 above has been prepared as indicative of likely erosion risk level there are many factors that impact on the actual environmental risk.
+While Table 1.3 above has been prepared as indicative of likely erosion risk level there are many factors that impact on the actual environmental risk.
 With the breadth of infrastructure projects delivered by the department - including location, duration, season, type and receiving environments - it is difficult to develop a simple table that will account for every scenario.

-The department's project managers in consultation with design consultants and environmental officers are encouraged to state the risk level that is appropriate for their project in Clause 2 of Annexure MRTS52.
+Departmental project managers in consultation with design consultants and environmental officers are encouraged to state the risk level that is appropriate for their project in Clause 2 of Annexure MRTS52.